Tarekwael1/AWS-Project/README.md

-The componets of the AWS project:
+The components of the AWS project:

 * IAM.
 * NAT Gateway.